International Conference

 - Josue Flores Kim, PhD, University of Massachusetts Chan Medical School

-The hotel, which is a five-minute drive from Eppley Airfield and easily accessible from Interstate 480, offers a myriad of dining, shopping, and entertainment options in the historic Old Market district.
-Several local attractions are within walking distance or a short drive, including the Holland Performing Arts Center, Joslyn Museum, the Durham Museum, Charles Schwab Field, the world-renowned Henry Doorly Zoo, and the University of Nebraska Medical Center campus.
+The hotel is near a myriad of dining, shopping, and entertainment options in the historic Old Market district and around downtown.
+Several local attractions are within walking distance or a short drive, including the Holland Performing Arts Center, Joslyn Art Museum, the Durham Museum, Charles Schwab Field, the world-renowned Henry Doorly Zoo, and the Bob Kerrey Pedestrian Bridge.

 Code of Conduct